ilyasolgun11/paws-play-pp1/README.md

 - The socials section in the footer has a header stating its the socials section.
 - The socials section contains 4 links that would take the user to it's 4 different accounts on various social media platforms.
-- The platforms being Instagram, Youtube, Twitter and Facebook (Paw's Play doesnt actually have accounts with these platforms these are just for proof of concept)
+- The platforms being Instagram, Youtube, Twitter and Facebook (Paw's Play doesn't actually have accounts with these platforms these are just for proof of concept)

 ### Newsletter: <a name="newsletter"></a>